 - Gifting: £3,000 annual gifting allowance.
 You can make gifts to whoever you choose each year to reduce your inheritance tax bill.
 You are allowed to carry over any unused allowance for 1 year.
 So if you did not make a gift last year, you can gift £6,000 this year.
 You can also give up to £250 to as many other people as you like.

 - PETs: Potentially Exempt Transfers.
 You may be able to gift more than £3,000 each year and provided you live for 7 years, it may save inheritance tax.

 - Trusts: Put your life insurance policies in trust.
 Any benefits on death are paid out more quickly to the people you care about.
 Using trusts for investments can also reduce your inheritance tax bill.

 - Self-Assessment Filing: People waste hundreds of pounds each year by not completing their return in time.

 - 6 Million Tax Codes Were Wrong in 2010: Check the tax code on your payslip and with your Inspector of Taxes.
 It is staggering how many people are issued the wrong tax code every year meaning we pay more tax.

 - Non-tax payers: Contact the HM Revenue and Customs and ensure that you claim back any tax that you may have paid.

 - Irregular Income: If you are retired or receive irregular income from pensions, bank and building society accounts and/or investments.
 Contact your tax office to see if you are due a refund.
-You can even go back six years.
-HMRC will send you a short form to complete - it can't hurt!
+You can even go back 6 years.
+HMRC will send you a short form to complete and return - it can't hurt!

-For more information on how to save tax.
-Contact Us.
+For more information and help on how to save tax, please Contact Us.